-After bird watching at Bon Secour, drive to the ferry landing at Fort Morgan (251-861-3000).
+After bird watching at Bon Secour, drive to the ferry landing at Fort Morgan (101 Bienville Blvd.; 251-861-3000).
 The ferry takes you across Mobile Bay to Dauphin Island, named one of North America’s best places for migratory bird watching.

-Ferry prices start at $16 for one car and one driver.
-If you don’t have a car, the price is $5 per person over the age of 12.
+Ferry prices start at $18 for one car and one driver.
+If you don’t have a car, the price is $6 per person.
+Children younger than six are free.
 The ferry departs every 1.5 hours during the summer.
 Hours vary by season, so it’s best to check the website for schedules and prices.

-You can also enjoy watching birds in the 160-acre Audubon Bird Sanctuary on Dauphin Island (109 Bienville Blvd., Dauphin Island; 251-861-3607), considered one of the top bird watching sites in the United States.
+You can also enjoy watching birds in the 160-acre Audubon Bird Sanctuary on Dauphin Island (211 Bienville Blvd., Dauphin Island; 251-861-3607), considered one of the top bird-watching sites in the United States.
 In 1988, the town designated the entire island a bird sanctuary.
 In fact, WildBird magazine named Dauphin Island a top-four location in North America for viewing spring migrations.
 Also stroll down the trail system to the freshwater lake, an interactive nature loop, forests and white-sand beaches.

 Dauphin Island is one of North America's best places for migratory bird-watching.
 In 1988, the town and the entire island were designated a bird sanctuary.